chiravdave/ROS_Gazebo/pingpong/README.md

 * Extra Information

-I have provided two example files named <b>test_computer_node.py</b> and <b>test_player_node.py</b> for the reference.
 The game begins with the ball moving in some random direction and with some defined <b>speed (1)</b>.
 The game updates the ball location at every <b>1/3 sec</b>.
-The locations of the ball and paddles are updated depending on the <b>scale value (0.5)</b>.
+The location of the ball and paddles are updated according to the <b>scale value (0.5)</b>.
 There are three possible actions for the paddle movement <b>(stay, up and down)</b>.
-The player/computer make a move only when the game publishes (BallInfo.msg) the new information of the ball.
+The player/computer make a move only when the game publishes (BallInfo.msg) the new location of the ball.

+I have provided two example files named as <b>test_computer_node.py</b> and <b>test_player_node.py</b> to help you understand how to interact with the game and move your paddle.
+The file named as <b>game.py</b> provides you with multiple options for the game like specifing board size and ball speed.
+To get more information about how to specify these options, you can run this command <b>rosrun game.py --help</b>.

-Implement your own logic for player nodes and either play with the computer or against each other.
+Implement your own logic for player node and either play against the computer or your friend.

 # Future Work
 For future work, I'll be adding dynamics to the environment such that the ball's movement are not linear.